 Mission Statement

-IADD believes in justice for all.
-We are dedicated to protecting and defending the rights and dignity of each of our clients through zealous, compassionate, and client-centered advocacy.
+IADD is dedicated to protecting and defending the rights and dignity of each of our clients through zealous, compassionate, and client-centered advocacy.
 The goal of the office is to ensure delivery throughout the state—at all stages—of indigent defense services that do not merely meet the Strickland constitutional standard for effective assistance but provide all clients the highest quality of representation they deserve.

 "Public defenders do not get to pick their clients.
 They have to represent whoever comes in.
 It is a service.
 That is what you do as a public defender and you are standing up for the constitution and the value of representation."